-The principles laid out on the previous page would suggest you run all the way past the extra defender, 24/14.
-But White's split to your 5-point gives him four extra hitting fly-shots at your runner.
-Some positions simply need to be mastered on an individual basis.
+In Position #25, the principles laid out on the previous page would suggest you run all the way past the extra defender, 24/14.
+But White's split to your 5-point gives him four extra flyshots at your runner.
+Some exceptional positions simply need to be mastered on an individual basis.